zapp/zapp.github.com/_posts/2011-10-29-spectaculum.md

 <img src="/img/games/spectaculum/spectaculum1.png"
      alt="Spectaculum">

-Let destiny guide you through uncharted lands, as youíll experience a world in which bearocratic clerks want to take away the only thing that maters to you… your freedom.
+Let destiny guide you through uncharted lands, as you'll experience a world in which bearocratic clerks want to take away the only thing that maters to you… your freedom.